-Likewise, the combined total of direct or indirect holdings owned by parties that operate within the natural gas sector may not exceed 40% (...)". (continues in Chapter H."OTHER INFORMATION OF INTEREST": EXPLANATORY NOTE ON SECTION A.12.)
+Likewise, the combined total of direct or indirect holdings owned by parties that operate within the natural gas sector may not exceed 40% [...]."
+(Continues in Chapter H. "OTHER INFORMATION OF INTEREST": Explanatory note on section A.12).

+A.13.
+Indicate whether the general shareholders' meeting has agreed to take neutralisation measures to prevent a public takeover bid by virtue of the provisions of Act 6/2007.

+If applicable, explain the measures adopted and the terms under which these restrictions may be lifted:

+A.14.
+Indicate whether or not the company has issued securities not traded in a regulated market of the European Union.

+If so, identify the various classes of shares and, for each class of shares, the rights and obligations they confer:

+B. General Meeting

-A.13. ther the general shareholders' meeting has agreed to take neutralisation measures to blic takeover bid by virtue of the provisions of Act 6/2007. [ ] [√] Yes No If applicable, lifted: explain the measures adopted and the terms under which these restrictions may be A.14.
-Indicate whe Union. ther or not the company has issued securities not traded in a regulated market of the European [ ] [√] Yes No If so, identify the various classes of shares and, for each class of shares, the rights and obligations they confer: GENE RAL MEETING B.1. ther the quorum required for constitution of the General Shareholders' Meeting differs from the imum quorums established in the Corporate Enterprises Act and specify any such: [ ] [√] Yes No B.2. , as applicable, describe any differences between the company's system of adopting corporate and the framework established in the Corporate Enterprises Act: [ ] [√] Yes No B.3. rules governing amendments to the company's Articles of Association.
-In particular, indicate the uired to amend the Articles of Association and, if applicable, the rules for protecting shareholders rights when changing the Articles of Association.
+B.1.
+Indicate whether the quorum required for constitution of the General Shareholders' Meeting differs from the system of minimum quorums established in the Corporate Enterprises Act and specify any such:

+B.2.
+Indicate and, as applicable, describe any differences between the company's system of adopting corporate resolutions and the framework established in the Corporate Enterprises Act:

+B.3.
+Indicate the rules governing amendments to the company's Articles of Association.
+In particular, indicate the majorities required to amend the Articles of Association and, if applicable, the rules for protecting shareholders' rights when changing the Articles of Association.

-$\label{prop:eq:article} \mbox{Article 18 of the Consolidated Text of the Articles of Association states that:}$
+Article 18 of the Consolidated Text of the Articles of Association states that:

 "The shareholders, when constituted as a duly summoned General Meeting, shall by a majority of votes as determined by law decide upon the matters that fall within the powers of the General Meeting.
-The General Meeting is responsible for addressing and agreeing upon the following issues: (...) and states in section d) the amendments to the Articles of Association".
+The General Meeting is responsible for addressing and agreeing upon the following issues: [...] and states in section d) the amendments to the Articles of Association."